Identification, Images, & Information

 Identification

-Large and robust Longhorns, usually brown to black.
-Antennae long, prominent, sometimes flattened.
-Often sexually dimorphic, males having large, strong jaws.
-Presumably these are used in intra-specific fights.
+Large, robust, usually brown to black; antennae long, prominent, sometimes flattened.
+Often sexually dimorphic; males having large, strong jaws (presumably used in intraspecific fights).(3)

 Remarks